 Braulio Carrillo National Park expands over 110,000 acres.
 Including the greatest altitudinal range of any Costa Rican park.
 It spans at least five different habitat zones and is home to over six thousand different types of plant life.
 The park is also home to several rapidly vanishing tree species, such as the palmito, valued for its heart, nicknamed the poor man’s umbrella because of its enormous leaves.
 Also check out the unofficial park mascot, the tepezcuintle (Lowland paca).
 The park also contains over five hundred species of birds and nearly 150 different species of mammals.
+Bring your camera and capture a resplendent quetzal, tanagers, hummingbirds or a bare-necked umbrella bird!
 Because of the high diversity found in Braulio Carrillo National Park, it is hard to give an average for any weather condition.
 Annual rainfall can vary from 400 to 800 centimeters, and temperatures range between 15 and 30 C depending on elevation.

 There are many challenging hiking options through Braulio Carrillo.
 A couple hikes include the Cacho Negro, Cherro Chompipe, and Cherro Turo.
 You can also hike to the dramatic, San Fernando waterfall.You can also start at the Puesto Barva Station and hike the lake in the crater of the Barva Volcano.
 From there you can hike with a guide and permit to the biological station, La Selva.
 It takes about 4 days to get there.